 Do I have to pay tuition fees?

-This will depend on the type of exchange you come to Plymouth University on.
+This will depend on the type of exchange you come to University of Plymouth on.
 You'll need to discuss your tuition fees with your home institution.

-Once I complete my studies at Plymouth University, when will I get my transcript?
+Once I complete my studies at University of Plymouth, when will I get my transcript?